Shicheng-Guo/BIS180L_web/_posts/2019-04-04-1-Sequence_Alignment.md

 If you look at the `/data` directory, you will see that there are 3 sub-directories for 3 different genomes.
-Each of these files was downloaded directly from its source genome project (TAIR, WormBase, FlyBase).
-There are files for proteins and files for genomes (the _A. thaliana_ files are in separate chromosomes while the worm and fly have all the sequences in a single file).
+Each of these files was downloaded from its source genome project (TAIR, WormBase, FlyBase).
+There are files for proteins and files for genomes.

 Now lets organize the files a little to make our lives easier.
 Create a subdirectory in the `Assignment_1` directory called `Data`.
-Create sub-directories for each species.
-Also create sub-directories under `Data` that organize by sequence type rather than species.
-In the end, your hierarchical structure should look like this.
+We could organize our data either by species, or by sequence type.
+Here we are going to do both.

+Within `Data`, create subdirectories for `Sequences` and `Species`.

+Within `Sequences`, create sub directories for `Genome` and `Proteome`.

+Within `Species`, create subdirectories for each species.

+At this point, your hierarchy should look like this:

+	Data
+		Sequences
+			Genome
+			Proteome

+		Species
+			A.thaliana
+			C.elegans
+			D.melanogaster

+Now copy the appropriate files to the `Sequences` directory.
+You will need to uncompress and rename the files.
+Use the appropriate commands to achieve this.
+Your directory should now look like this:

 	Data
 		Sequences